trln/data-tests-UNC/README.md

 # data-tests-UNC
 Holding place for records to support automated testing of data transformation processes

+These were included in 2017-02 10,000K record set for seeding initial Argon instance.
+Also included in this: all bnums identified by CDETS team in format census.
 | bnum | included because |
 | ---- | ---------------- |
 | b7901925 | 344abghh |